nvitya/hps_fpga/README.md

 ## Compile/Synthesis time of 6 minutes
 I prefer the Altera/Intel tools (Quartus) over Xilinx because the synthesis runs much faster.
 Basically the Quartus runs twice as fast as the Xilinx ISE/Vivado.
 So I did not understand why such a small project takes 6 minutes to compile.
 There is a step at the beginning called "Analysis & Synthesis" which stops around 93% and stays there for 3 minutes...
 (The classical progress bar :))

 Ah, yeah I have fast AMD Ryzen 3700X (8 x 3.6GHz) PC, so that should not be a problem.

-I definitely don't want to wait every time for 3-4 minutes to find out I made a typing mistake at a signal name.
+I definitely don't want to wait every time for 3-4 minutes to find out that I made a typing mistake at a signal name.

 So this is a no-go.
 Sadly.

 ## Compile/Synthesis without QSYS